 If your breasts sag significantly now that you have lost weight or if your breasts are markedly asymmetrical, it is important to keep in mind both of these conditions are quite common.
-Board-certified plastic surgeon Dr. David Kaufman can devise a surgical strategy that will give you curves you can be proud to show off.
+Our bard-certified plastic surgeons can devise a surgical strategy that will give you curves you can be proud to show off.

 Candidates for Breast Lift in Sacramento

 As with all surgical procedures, good health and realistic expectations are prerequisites.
 If considering breast lift surgery, you should be at or within range of your target weight before preparing for your mastopexy.
 Further, as with all surgical procedures, the best candidates for breast lifts are those who are physically healthy, psychologically stable, and realistic in their expectations.

 Breast Lift Surgery and Recovery

 Breast lift surgery usually takes between two and three hours to complete and is performed under general anesthesia in our onsite surgical facility.
 Techniques for each patient vary and your surgeon will tailor your operation to your body and your desires.

 The incisions for this procedure are dependent on the size of your breasts and the results you are looking to achieve.
 In general, the incision outlines the area from which breast skin will be removed and defines the new location for the nipple.